abbr/BillEase/README.md

 1. For each consumption item in previous billing cycle, create a charge item if not already exists.
 The values of charge item are copied or calculated using data directly or indirectly obtained from consumption item as described in [Charges](#charges) list above.
 2. Break the permission inheritance of each consumption item in previous billing cycle if not already done so.
 Then convert all *Contribute* permissions to *Read*.
 3. Break the permission inheritance of each charge item created in previous billing cycle if not already done so.
-4. For each charge item in previous billing cycle, grant group *"&lt;prefix&gt;&lt;organization&gt;"* read-only access if not already done so.
+4. For each charge item in previous billing cycle, grant group *"&lt;prefix&gt;&lt;account&gt;"* read-only access if not already done so.

 *Invoice Run.exe* expects following call syntax:
 ```
 "Invoice Run.exe" [options] <URL>
 where <URL> points to the site holding the four lists and [options] are
 -p|--prefix_of_group=<string>
-     Prefix of the client organization groups.
+	Prefix of the account groups.
 The prefix is useful to
     prevent group name conflicts with other groups defined in same site collection
 -o|--offset_of_cycle_month=<number>
 	Offset of billing cycle month adjustment.
 Default to -1.
 For example,
 	if billing cycle starts on the first day of each month and Invoice Run
 	is launched at 12:01AM on the first day of each month, the default offset
 	of -1 is needed for calculation be performed on last month's data.
--g|--organization_columns_to_copy=<string>
+-a|--accounts_list_name=<string>
+	Name of accounts list if renamed.
+-r|--rates_list_name=<string>
+	Name of rates list if renamed.
+-c|--consumptions_list_name=<string>
+	Name of consumptions list if renamed.
+-h|--charges_list_name=<string>
+	Name of charges list if renamed.
+-n|--account_columns_to_copy=<string>
-     Name of custom column in organizations list to copy over to charges list.
+	Name of custom column in accounts list to copy over to charges list.
 	Multiple columns can be defined by adding this option multiple times.
 The column
-	 must have been defined in both organizations and charges lists indentically in
+	must have been defined in both accounts and charges lists indentically in
 	terms of type and name.
--r|--rate_columns_to_copy=<string>
+-t|--rate_columns_to_copy=<string>
 	Name of custom column in rates list to copy over to charges list.
 	Multiple columns can be defined by adding this option multiple times.
 The column
 	must have been defined in both rates and charges lists indentically in
 	terms of type and name.
--c|--consumption_columns_to_copy=<string>
+-s|--consumption_columns_to_copy=<string>
     Name of custom column in consumptions list to copy over to charges list.
 	Multiple columns can be defined by adding this option multiple times.
 The column
 	must have been defined in both consumptions and charges lists indentically in
 	terms of type and name.

 Examples:
 "Invoice Run.exe" -p "Billing Group - " https://mycorp.com/service/billing
   Set the prefix of all SharePoint groups used to grant clients accessing
   the Charges table to "Billing Group - ".
-Client users from organization
+Client users from account
   Marketing, for example, should be placed in a SharePoint group
   called "Billing Group - Marketing"
 "Invoice Run.exe" -o 0 https://mycorp.com/service/billing